Uchechukwu-Mark/Drug_Sales_Analysis/README.md

 This analysis serves as a stepping stone for future endeavors.
 By refining data collection and incorporating return reason documentation, deeper insights into customer behavior can be obtained.
 Moreover, expanding the dataset for Poland would enable more accurate trend analysis.

 In conclusion, this drug sales analysis amalgamates the realms of data analysis and pharmaceuticals.
 Armed with a biochemistry background and adeptness in data tools, the analyst presents a thorough investigation into revenue trends, drug performance, and sales teams.

+(Kindly click on the file section and dowmload the Excel file to view the data and visuals.
+Thank you.)
+Feel free to leave a comment, question or correction.